Kintpuash: Reaction to assassinations

-The assassination of Canby marked a grim milestone in U.S. history, as he became the first American general to be killed by Native Americans.
-In response, General William Tecumseh Sherman remarked that annihilating the Modocs would be justified.
-According to historian Benjamin Madley, citing correspondence between military leaders, the Army decided to halt plans for the extermination of the Modocs after Kintpuash was captured.
-Several factors influenced this decision.
-In 1873, Native Americans in California gained the right to serve as witnesses in trials, marking a shift in how their testimony could influence legal outcomes.
-Additionally, Native advocates lobbied President Grant for clemency, warning that annihilating the Modocs could provoke both domestic and international condemnation.
-Grant, wary of such a scenario, chose not to pursue a genocidal course of action.
+The death of Canby marked a grim milestone in U.S. history, as he became the first American general to be killed by Native Americans.
+General William Tecumseh Sherman used the death of Canby to justify earlier remarks that the annihilation the Modoc was justified.

-Despite these developments, animosity toward the Modocs persisted.
 Oregon militiamen attacked a wagon transporting captive Modocs, killing four men and one woman.
-The conclusion of the Modoc War in 1873 also marked the end of the larger genocidal campaign against California's Native population.
+None were prosecuted for the crimes.
 The events of the Modoc War remain a stark reminder of the complex and often brutal history of U.S. westward expansion and Native resistance.

-Canby's assassination shocked and angered much of the American public, as Canby was a widely respected military veteran who had been wounded during the Civil War.
-U.S. Attorney General George Henry Williams determined that the captured Modocs would be tried by a military tribunal, under the reasoning that they were prisoners of war from a sovereign nation engaged in conflict with the US.
+At the urging of General Sherman, U.S. Attorney General George Henry Williams determined that the captured Modocs would be tried by a military tribunal, under the reasoning that they were prisoners of war from a sovereign nation engaged in conflict with the US.
 After the Modoc resistance was subdued, the remaining tribe members were transferred to Fort Klamath, where they were confined.
 During the trial, Kintpuash, Black Jim, Boston Charley, and two younger prisoners, Slolux and Barncho, were prosecuted.